-- V70101 EMP DESPUES=V70101 EMP ANTES CONSO

-- COMPMAT EMP DESPUES=COMPMAT ANTES CONSO

-- And the rest of the Enterprise's variables that are affected by the two previous new values are recalculated.

-- V70101_EMP_DESPUES y V70101_EMP_ANTES are the variables: Sales of Enterprise Products, after and before consolidation, respectively - COMPMAT_EMP_DESPUES y COMPMAT_EMP_ANTES are the variables: Enterprise purchases of raw materials and other consumable materials, after and before consolidation, respectively.
+- V70102\EMP\DESPUES=V70102\EMP\ANTES CONSO - COMPMAT\EMP\DESPUES=COMPMAT\ANTES CONSO - And the rest of the Enterprise's variables that are affected by the two previous new values are recalculated. where: - V70102\EMP\DESPUES y V70102\EMP\ANTES son las variables: Sales of Enterprise Products, after and before consolidation, respectively - COMPMAT\EMP\DESPUES and COMPMAT\EMP\ANTES are the variables: Enterprise purchases of raw materials and other consumable materials, after and before consolidation, respectively.

-2. X-C Consolidation
+2. IX-C Consolidation

-Occurs in vertical integration cases, between Upstream-type and Downstream-type LUs (including for the latter the X-type Legal Units, which are Downstream and Industrial units of another industry-trade chain).
-The Upstream Legal Units sell their production to the Downstream type, which they sell to the market.
+Occurs in cases of vertical integration, between Industrial or X type Legal Units, and those of the Trade type.
+I or X Legal Units sell their production to the Downstream type, which they sell to the market.